 Estate Liable for Taxes

 When a taxpayer dies, his assets become part of his estate.
-These assets include outstanding wages, retirement income, balances in bank accounts, dividends, interest, annuities and stocks.
+The estate consists of all money, property, assets, outstanding wages, retirement income, balances in bank accounts, dividends, interest, annuities and stocks.
 Personal property solely owned by the decedent can also be included as part of the estate.

 If there is a controversy over who the decedent's legal executor should be or if the decedent does not have an executor, the court will appoint one.
 The executor's responsibility is to ensure that the decedent's taxes are paid in full.

 Tax Is Paid or Forgiven

 If the deceased individual's tax return shows that he owes tax, the executor is responsible for ensuring that the tax is paid.
 For a spouse filing jointly, she can pay the tax when she files the tax return since the IRS allows her to file jointly in the year her spouse dies.
-If the decedent has no income in the estate to pay the tax or if the decedent died from injuries sustained while performing military service, the IRS usually forgives any owed tax.
-An executor is not responsible for paying the decedent's tax out of pocket if there is no money in the estate.
+The IRS can audit the estate tax return at any time and can pursue the estate for taxes owed for up to 10 years.

 Consider also: Tax Audits: What Are They, Why Are You Audited & IRS Audit Outcomes